lingui/js-lingui/docs/guides/optimized-components.rst

 React components can be optimized to skip updates implementing ``shouldComponentUpdate``.
 Based on change of props and state, component can decide to continue re-rendering or skip the update completely.
-However, LinguiJS reads translations from context and there're two cases which must be handled to make i18n related updates reliable.
+However, LinguiJS reads translations from context and there are two cases which must be handled to make i18n related updates reliable.

 The two cases to handle are: